pararang/mengcp/README.md

 ### Poke Agent
 Inspired by [allenthomas](https://allenthomas.vercel.app/posts/mcp) technical walkthrough to explain what and how MCP works in simple terms.

+### Finance Agent
+This agent is designed to fetch stock data from Yahoo Finance and EODHD for financial analysis.
+Inspired by [this micro cap experiment](https://github.com/LuckyOne7777/ChatGPT-Micro-Cap-Experiment).

 ## Development
 ### Prerequisites
 - Go 1.23 or later